By Tony Attwood

 As for Blackpool, it turned out that Blackpool were not as strong as people imagined, as they lost two and won one of their four opening games, and that defence was indeed rather dubious. as was suspected.
 But in their opening sequence they did manage to beat one of the previous season’s top sides, Man City, away, in between two defeats in which they conceded nine.

 But back to the Arsenal game.
-The goals came from two players – David Jack got two, Cliff Bastin got a penalty, and then scored a goal of his own.
-Yes, Chapman was letting the teenager take the penalties.
+The goals came from two players – David Jack got two, Cliff Bastin got a penalty, and then scored a goal of his own – remarkably from about 20 yards out with his right foot.
+It was reported as hitting the stanchion and shooting straight back into the field of play so that many present did not realise a goal had been scored.
+Yes, Chapman was letting the teenager take the penalties and enjoying him show everyone what else he could do.

 So, that was the one game in August, the season was underway, and no one in those days was crass enough to publish a league table after one game, although had they done, they would have seen that actually, Arsenal were top.